-10. Biolly (Guapira discolor) A small tree with smooth light bark, the leaves are rounded with a blunt tip.
+10. Blolly (Guapira discolor) A small tree with smooth light bark, the leaves are rounded with a blunt tip.
 The translucent (permits the passage of light) mid-vein of the leaf is important in identification.

-11. False Mastic (Sideroxylon foetidissimum) A dominant canopy tree that grows to 80 feet, produces yellow fruit that ripen in winter as an animal food source.
+11. False Mastic (Sideroxylon foetidissimum) A dominant canopy tree that grows to 80 feet, it produces yellow fruit that ripen in winter as an animal food source.

-12. Rougeberry (Rivina humilis) - This understory plant produces small red berries year round, providing food for animals.
+humilis) This understory plant produces small red berries year-round, providing food for animals.